ppy/osu-wiki/news/2024/2024-06-03-the-followpoint-eriha-top-drum-basher.md

 *How did you get introduced to osu! and what was your first impression of it?*

 > I found osu!
 4 years ago when a std player friend recommended it to me.
-I have been playing Taiko no Tatsujin since I was very young so my friend told me that taiko mode is the best for me.
+I have been playing Taiko no Tatsujin since I was very young, so my friend told me that taiko mode is the best for me.
 >
 > When I first installed osu!
 I was very impressed by the fact that I could play with my favorite songs.
 I play osu! on my laptop more often than I visit the arcade.
 That's how big an impact osu! had on me.